 How to Fix Bad iOS 15 Battery Life

-If you start noticing excessive battery drain after installing iOS 15 on your iPhone, there are some steps you should take before getting in contact customer service.
+If you start noticing excessive battery drain after installing the latest version of iOS 15 on your iPhone, there are some steps you should take before getting in contact customer service.

-As we push away from Apple’s iOS 15 release, iPhone users are reporting a variety of iOS 15-related problems.
+As we push away from Apple’s latest iOS 15 release, iPhone users are reporting a variety of iOS 15-related problems.
 One of the issues on the list is abnormal battery drain, a common issue that pops up after every iOS release.

 Some of these battery issues may hardware-related, but many others are probably related to Apple’s latest software update.
 In many cases, it’s probably an app that’s causing the issue.

-If you’re getting awful battery life after moving to iOS 15, you might be thinking about a move back to older iOS software.
+If you’re getting abysmal battery life after moving to iOS 15, you might be thinking about a move back to older iOS software.
 That’s certainly an option, bu you should try and fix the issue so you can stay put on the latest firmware.

 Fixing iOS 15 battery life problems can be tricky, but we’ve got some solutions that have worked for us, and many other iPhone users, in the past.
 Hopefully, they work for you.